grpc/grpc-swift/README.md

 }.wait()
 ```

-We can also define some options on our call, like custom metadata and a timeout.
+We can also define some options on our call, such as custom metadata and a
+timeout.
+Note that options are not required at the call-site and may be omitted
+entirely.
+If options are omitted from the call then they are taken from the
-These options can be set as defaults on the client (passed as an additional
+client instead.
+Default client options may be passed as an additional argument
-argument to the generated client) or on a per-call basis as we're doing here.
+to the generated client.

 ```swift
 var callOptions = CallOptions()